Taiko2k/Tauon/docs/usage.md

 ![Screenshot - Panel](https://raw.githubusercontent.com/Taiko2k/tauonmb/master/docs/panel-guide.png)

-### Tips and Quirks

- - Tip: Try importing all your music to a single playlist to get started
- - Tip: Right click the play button to jump to the playing track.
-If an identical track appears in the open playlist it will be jumped to instead.
+### Playlist Scrolling

- - Tip: The playlist scroll bar is to the left of the playlist, hidden until you mouse over it
+ - The playlist scroll bar is to the left of the playlist, hidden until you mouse over it
- - Tip: Click above or below the scroll bar to scroll fast in that direction.
+ - Click above or below the scroll bar to scroll quickly in that direction
- - Tip: Right click anywhere in the scroll field to jump to that location
+ - Right click anywhere in the scroll field to jump immediately to that location

+### Moving Playlists and Tracks

+ - Playlists can be rearranged by dragging them
- - Tip: You can copy a single track quickly to another playlist by dragging it to another playlists tab.
-(There's currently no drag animation however you will see a small red + sign on the tab to show this will work)
+ - A single track can be quickly copied to the end of another playlist by dragging it onto a playlist tab.
- - Tip: Playlist tabs and be rearranged by dragging them (There's currently no UI indicator for this function)
+ - Single tracks can be moved within a playlist by holding shift and dragging
- - Tip: To move a block of tracks; click the first track, then while holding shift click the last track, then click and drag while holding shift
+ - To move a block of tracks; click the first track, then while holding shift click the last track, then click and drag while holding shift

- - Tip: Right click albums in album grid view to jump the playlist to their location
+### Quirks

- - Tip: If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart
+ - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart

- - Quirk: If a track has an associated .cue file, they needed to be imported together within a folder and not individually otherwise the .cue file may not be detected
  - Quirk: Although it is possible to open tracks via file association, this is not the recommended way of importing music.
 A different application would be better for this purpose.
  - Quirk: There is no playlist repeat function, player will stop once it reaches the end of a playlist (Broadcasting will repeat from the top however)
  - Quirk: Playlists and settings are only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close) Playtimes are periodically saved however.